Chambeline-Nkah/BTC-Forecasting/README.md

 - **Challenges encountered:**
   - High volatility of Bitcoin prices makes accurate prediction difficult.
-  - Complex models like LSTM require careful tuning and may overfit or underfit the data.
+  - Complex models like LSTM require careful tuning.
-  - Training deep learning models can be resource-intensive, limiting the ability to experiment with different architectures
+  - Training deep learning models can be resource-intensive, limiting the ability to experiment with different architectures.
-  - Required alot of time for training.

 - **Potential & future work:**
-  - Experimenting with different architectures like GRU
+  - Experimenting with different architectures like GRU.
-  - Optimizing hyperparameters
+  - Optimizing hyperparameters.
-  - Increasing the number of epochs used in the training to enable the model to learn better from the data, balancing computation time with performance.